 What is Applied Kinesiology?

-Applied kinesiology (AK) is a technique used to diagnose health problems by identifying weakened muscles.
+Applied kinesiology (AK) is a technique used to assess body structure problems by identifying weak (neurologically under-facilitated) muscles.

 Applied kinesiology is based on the idea that muscle dysfunction or pain can be caused a number of internal triggers.
 Some of these triggers may be obvious, like an injury or nerve entrapment.
-However, some of these triggers may be more difficult to detect.
-Exposure to toxic substances, anxiety and depression, nutritional deficiencies, and food sensitivities may all be related to muscle weakness and dysfunctional internal organs.
+However, there are other potential causes of muscular inhibition, which functional muscle testing may help to uncover.

-By identifying areas of muscle weakness, a health practitioner using applied kinesiology can locate the source of the muscle weakness, and develop a treatment plan to address this underlying cause of the disease or disorder.
+By identifying areas of muscle weakness, a health practitioner using muscle testing can locate the source of the muscle weakness, and together with a detailed chiropractic, orthopaedic, neurological exam as well as an extensive history taking, develop a personalised treatment plan to address the problem(s).

 What does a standard appointment of Applied Kinesiology look like?

 Your first AK session will include a detailed questionnaire regarding your health, history, and lifestyle.
-Mr Gliddon will then use gentle manual muscle testing to determine whether you have any signs of muscle weakness or energy imbalances.
+Mr Gliddon will then use gentle manual muscle testing to determine whether you have any signs of muscle weakness.
 This initial testing will be combined with other diagnostic procedures likes physical examination and laboratory tests as well neurological, orthopaedic, and postural testing.

-Applied kinesiology is an interdisciplinary practice which means treatments could include chiropractic care, craniosacral therapy, massage and myofascial release, nutritional counselling, and more.
-Mr Gliddon will work with you to develop an individualised treatment plan based on your specific needs.
+Applied kinesiology is an interdisciplinary practice, not a treatment procedure itself, which means treatments could include chiropractic care, massage and myofascial release, nutritional counselling, and more.
+Mr Gliddon will work with you to develop an individualised treatment plan based on your specific needs and in accordance with your diagnosis and the best available evidence on your condition.

 What is the history of Applied Kinesiology?